egthomas/rst-ros/usr/codebase/superdarn/src.bin/os/cp/normalscan_16pulse.1.0/README.txt

 Description:
 ===========
-normalscan_16pulse is a variant on the normalscan radar control program which performs a 1- or 2-min scan in a sequential manner.
+normalscan_16pulse is a variant on the normalscan radar control program that performs a 1- or 2-min scan in a sequential manner.
 Rather than the standard 8-pulse katscan sequence, an extended 16-pulse asymmetric sequence (originally designed by Mrinal Balaji, UAF MS student) is used.
 This means the multipulse increment (mpinc),